How to keep calm on results day

 Every year, thousands of students who don’t get the grades they were expecting end up in Clearing so you’re not alone.
 You can find more information about Clearing and how to prepare for it on our Clearing section on our website.

 - “Stay calm and remember whatever happens there are always other options.
 If your chosen pathway isn’t now possible, find someone to talk to to discuss your options – like resits or doing an alternative course.
-If you had applied to university, call them up as they still might accept you with the grades you have”, Antonia Jones, digital communications manager.
+If you had applied to university, call them up as they still might accept you with the grades you have.
+Also, don’t feel pressurised in telling people your results if you don’t want to.
+People seem to share everything on social media these days so only tell people if you want to.”, Antonia Jones, digital communications manager.

 - “If you are still planning on going to university, have your UCAS identification number to hand when calling your chosen university, this way it is quicker and easier to receive a decision from an admissions tutor.
 Also call the University Clearing numbers off of a landline and have a mobile phone handy.
-If admissions tutors say they will get back to you, make sure you give them your mobile number so you have two available lines of contact” Ben Kibble-Smith, student recruitment officer.
+If admissions tutors say they will get back to you, make sure you give them your mobile number so you have two available lines of contact," Student recruitment officer.

 - "Whether you get the results you want or just miss out, I thing to keep this in mind is a good leveller: You are 100% in charge of your life.
 So whether you didn’t get the grades you wanted or have maybe had some second thoughts about choices you’ve made earlier, you’re totally in control of your path and the direction you’re travelling in.
 Don’t dwell on what’s happened or what you could’ve or should’ve done.
 Focus on what you want to do now, figure out a way to execute on it and go on the offensive.
 Back on results day in 2001 I didn’t get the grades I hoped for.
 It was disappointing, but not succeeding at that moment put me on a different path to happiness, experiences and opportunities that would’ve been very different had I been better at some tests I can barely remember now," Daniel Shires, marketing prospects and engagement officer.